Mushahid Ahmad Bayampuri: Early life and education

-Bayampuri studied the Qur'an, Bengali and Urdu with his mother at the age of seven years.
-At that age, he was then enrolled to the local school at Bayampur and later at the Kanaighat Islamia Madrasa (now Darul Uloom Kanaighat) from the age of ten.
+Mushahid was very intelligent from his childhood.
+Initially, Bayampuri studied the Qur'an, Bengali and Urdu with his mother at the age of seven years. he was admitted to the village school.
+At the age of 10, after completing his primary education with great success, he was admitted to the then Kanaighat Islamia Madrasa (now Darul Hadith Kanaighat) and studied in the same madrasa for 7 years where he continued his Islamic studies under a structured curriculum learning the basics of the sciences.

-He began his career as a teacher after completing his studies at the madrasa but returned to education later on in North India.
-He studied for five years at the Madrasa Aliya of Rampur State and two year at the Alia Madrasa of Meerut.
-He wrote two books in this period which were published under the name of his teacher.
-Although he went back to teaching in Bengal after these seven years, Mushahid later enrolled at the Darul Uloom Deoband in Saharanpur in 1936 where he graduated with a degree and got the highest mark in Hadith studies after one and a half years of studying there.
+He began his career as a teacher after completing his studies at the madrasa but returned to education later in North India.
+He studied for five years at the Madrasa Aliya of Rampur State and two years at the Alia Madrasa of Meerut.
+He wrote two books in this period, which were published under the name of his teacher.
+Although he went back to teaching in Bengal after these seven years, Mushahid later enrolled at the Darul Uloom Deoband in Saharanpur in 1936, where he studied Hadith under Hussain Ahmad Madani and graduated with a degree whilst getting the highest mark in Hadith studies after one and a half years of studying there.